ThomasAUB/poulpe/README.md

   Poulpe is a lightweight compile-time observer design pattern (c++17 or above).

-  It allows to send and receive data and events from one class others without other coupling than the signal type.
+  It allows to send and receive data and events (called signals) from one class others without other coupling than the signal type.

 ## How-To